CPS251 Android Development by Scott Shaper

 1. Home → Profile:

-• HomeScreen calls onProfileClick("Scott Shaper")
+• HomeScreen calls onProfileClick("Scott Shaper").

-• Navigation creates the route "profile/Scott Shaper"
+• Navigation builds the route "profile/Scott Shaper".

-• ProfileScreen receives userId = "Scott Shaper"
+• ProfileScreen receives userId = "Scott Shaper" from the back stack entry and loads profile data for that user.

 2. Home → Settings:

-• HomeScreen calls onSettingsClick()
+• HomeScreen calls onSettingsClick(); no arguments are passed.

 3. Settings → Profile:

-This is the home screen when the app first loads
+Home screen when the app first loads:

 Home Screen